Applying Media Literacy Skills and Human Rights Perspectives

-Note: While the focus here is on global issues, materials can easily be adapted to focus on any topic of interest, from local to global.
+While the focus of these exercises is on global issues, materials can be adapted to focus on any topic, from local to global.

-Media literacy is defined as the ability to critically analyze media for accuracy, credibility, or evidence of bias
+Media literacy is the ability to critically analyze media for accuracy, credibility or evidence of bias.

-Media advocacy is defined as producing media to effect action, influence policy, or alter the public's view of an issue.
+Media advocacy means producing media to effect action, influence policy or alter the public's view of an issue.

 Learning Objectives:

 This exercise should demonstrate to students that not all news mediums cover stories in the same way, and that the way a story is told may change based on who is telling it.
-The way a news story is covered is determined on multiple things: context, narration, opinion, and more.
+The way a news story is covered depends on multiple things: context, narration, opinion, and more.

 Learning Objectives: